sdpatel1026/doc-search/document.md

  </br>

  $$IDF = ln(1+{N-Df(Qi)+0.5 \over Df(Qi)+0.5})$$

       Qi          = ith query term.
-      IDF(Qi)=      inverse document frequency of the ith query term. f(Qi,D) =     how many times does the ith query term occur in  document D.
+      IDF(Qi)     = inverse document frequency of the ith query term.
+      f(Qi,D)     = how many times does the ith query term occur in  document D.
       K           = constant which helps determine term frequency saturation characteristics.
-      B =           constant that controls the effects of the length of the document compared to the average length. fieldLen =    no. of terms in document. avgFieldLen = average of fieldLen of documents in corpus.
+      B           = constant that controls the effects of the length of the document compared to the average length.
+      fieldLen    = no. of terms in document.
+      avgFieldLen = average of fieldLen of documents in corpus.
-      N =           total documents in corpus
+      N           = total documents in corpus.
       Df(Qi)      = no. document in which ith query term appears.

 </br>
 </br>